mdeaves/robug-blog/content/posts/002-mechanical-concept.md

 F = m × g × sin(θ) + m × g × Crr × cos(θ)
 ```

 Where rolling resistance coefficient (Crr) for rough terrain is around 0.15.
-With a 20% slope and some margin for acceleration and poor ground conditions, you land at roughly **3,500 W of traction power**.
+With a 20% slope and some margin for acceleration and poor ground conditions, you land at roughly **6,000 W of traction power**.
 That's the target.

 Now — how do you deliver that to the ground, across Canadian Shield terrain, with a machine you can actually build in a garage?

 ## Option 1: Tracks

-Let's be honest.
-Tracks look incredible.

 ![A tracked utility carrier climbing over a log in the woods](/images/tracked-carrier.jpg)